davidfowl/aspnetvnextwebapiapp/Generations.md

 |DNX Core|⇠|⇠|⇠|⇠|5.0|
 |Mono/Xamarin Platforms|⇠|⇠|⇠|⇠|*|

+### Observations

 - If a library targets generation 5.4, it can run *only* run on .NET 4.6 or later, Universal Windows Platform 10 (UWP), DNX Core 5.0 and Mono/Xamarin Platforms.
 - If a library targets generation 5.4, it can consume libraries from all previous generations (5.3, 5.2, 5.1).
 - Generations start from .NET 4.5 and up.
-This is because the new API surfce area only became available on that platform.
+This is because the new portable API surfce area (System.Runtime based surface area) only became available on that platform.
 Targeting .NET <= 4.0 requires cross compilation.

-Each generation enables more API surface, which means it's available on fewer platforms.
+- Each generation enables more API surface, which means it's available on fewer platforms.
 As the platforms rev, their newer versions jump up into newer generation buckets.
-Platforms which have stopped revving -- like Silverlight on the phone -- will only ever be available in the earliest generations.
+- Platforms which have stopped revving -- like Silverlight on the phone -- will only ever be available in the earliest generations.

 ### Portable Profiles